 Weirdly I did write in my journal all those years ago that if it were ever to ‘go to print’ that I hoped it would help people; but I could not have done it then, I had to be where I am now to be able to do it, and now I know why: Because now I am able to help people using all the things that I have learnt over all of the years, including the ones where the infidelity has faded into the past.
 (Like the old washstand that you walk past every day but never notice).

-So as is my way, in letting life show me the way, as I have been communicating with people who are truly struggling (and we all know that feeling after betrayal.) it got me thinking about resilience.
+So as is my way in letting life show me the way, as I have been communicating with people who are truly struggling (and we all know that feeling after betrayal.) it got me thinking about resilience.

 I have always known (and often been told) that I have a strong personaility, but I think that there is more to it than that.
 I am a resilient person.
 I have said all my life that I will not let anything beat me; that I will always get back up and I will always get back up stronger.
 Perhaps that is why on the day that Danny left I was able to go to the bank and take all of our money and put into a bank account in just my own name.
 Ethan and I had to survive, so I didn’t leave Danny with anything I took it all.
 You can read about that here

 When I have looked into resilience it appears that natural resilience is rare, and perhaps my life experiences have made me the resilient person that I am.
-I was born in England in January 1963. it was one of the worst winters ever seen; add to that I was born with thrush in my mouth which meant that I could not suck and had to be spoon fed from birth and perhaps that innate resilience that I have was moulded into me then.
+I was born in England in January 1963. it was one of the worst winters ever seen; add to that I was born with thrush in my mouth which meant that I could not suck and had to be spoon fed and perhaps that innate resilience that I have was moulded into me then.

 When I looked up resilience I came across an article called 10 ways to build resilience You can read the article here Common studies now believe that everyone can cultivate resilience and they give ten things that you can start to do to help you: